IanMoroney/azure-content/articles/virtual-machines/virtual-machines-linux-classic-openbsd-create-upload-vhd.md

    ms.date="08/29/2016"
    ms.author="kyliel"/>

-# Create and upload a FreeBSD VHD to Azure
+# Create and upload a OpenBSD VHD to Azure

-This article shows you how to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system.
+This article shows you how to create and upload a virtual hard disk (VHD) that contains the OpenBSD operating system.
 After you upload it, you can use it as your own image to create a virtual machine (VM) in Azure.

 [AZURE.INCLUDE [learn-about-deployment-models](../../includes/learn-about-deployment-models-classic-include.md)] For information about uploading a VHD using the Resource Manager model, see [here](virtual-machines-linux-upload-vhd.md).